-"The hallmark of tax avoidance is that the taxpayer reduces his liability to tax without incurring the economic consequences that Parliament intended to be suffered by any taxpayer qualifying for such reduction in his tax liability.
-The hallmark of tax mitigation, on the other hand, is that the taxpayer takes advantage of a fiscally attractive option afforded to him by the tax legislation, and genuinely suffers the economic consequences that Parliament intended to be suffered by those taking advantage of the option."
+'The hallmark of tax avoidance is that the taxpayer reduces his liability to tax without incurring the economic consequences that Parliament intended to be suffered by any taxpayer qualifying for such reduction in his tax liability.
+The hallmark of tax mitigation, on the other hand, is that the a taxpayer takes advantage of a fiscally attractive option afforded to him by the tax legislation, and genuinely suffers the economic consequences that Parliament intended to be suffered by those taking advantage of the option.'

-- 108. Third, while the appellants attack the phrase "tax avoidance" on the grounds of lack of certainty, there is no challenge to SP 5/01.
+[108] Third, while the appellants attack the phrase 'tax avoidance' on the grounds of lack of certainty, there is no challenge to SP 5/01.
 I see no reason why the phrase should not be taken by HMRC in this context to mean that which qualifies as tax avoidance under the test in Willoughby, as the Lloyd's loss-buying scheme plainly did.
-On that basis, the final paragraph of paragraph 12 of SP 5/01 does not fail for uncertainty. - 109.
-Fourth, my conclusion is consistent with the decision of McNeill J in R v IRC ex p Fulford-Dobson [1987] STC 344, where the Inland Revenue refused to apply a discretionary extra-statutory concession because the taxpayer had sought to take advantage of it for tax avoidance purposes.
+On that basis, the final paragraph of para 12 of SP 5/01 does not fail for uncertainty.

+[109] Fourth, my conclusion is consistent with the decision of McNeill J in c R v IRC, ex p Fulford-Dobson [1987] STC 344, [1987] QB 978, where the Inland Revenue refused to apply a discretionary extra-statutory concession because the taxpayer had sought to take advantage of it for tax avoidance purposes.
 McNeill J dismissed the taxpayer's challenge to the decision.
 He held that the Inland Revenue were entitled to exclude the application of a concession in cases of tax avoidance.
-The same applies here. - b.
-Did HMRC wrongly interpret paragraph 12 of SP 5/01 as limited by paragraph 11 of SP 5/01? - 110.
-Mr Coppel submits that Mr Jefferies' advice was wrong with respect to paragraphs 11 and 12 of SP 5/01.
-Mr Jefferies in his email had treated oversight as an objection to the grant of an extension under paragraph 12 of SP 5/01, just as much as it was an objection to an extension of time under paragraph 11, where it was specifically mentioned.
-He should have treated paragraph 12 as specifically applicable to the case where the claim had not been made in time due to oversight.
-The judge rejected this contention. - 111.
-Mr Grodzinski submits that there is no bright line between paragraphs 10, 11 and 12 of SP 5/01. - 112.
-I would dismiss the appeal on this point.
-Paragraph 12 provides a safety valve: it admits of a situation where a late claim may be allowed even though paragraph 11 does not enable that result to be reached.
-Inevitably therefore, the case will also have failed under paragraph 11.
-The first sentence of paragraph 12 is entirely inconsistent with the notion that paragraph 12 provided some new, independent test.
-The question under paragraph 12 is whether an extension of time should be granted despite the fact of oversight.
+The same applies here.

+b.
+Did HMRC wrongly interpret para 12 of SP 5/01 as limited by para 11 of SP 5/01?

+[110] Mr Coppel submits that Mr Jefferies' advice was wrong with respect to paras 11 and 12 of SP 5/01.
+Mr Jefferies in his email had treated oversight as an objection to the grant of an extension under para 12 of SP 5/01, just as much as it was an objection to an extension of time under para 11, where it was specifically mentioned.
+He should have treated para 12 as specifically applicable to the case where the claim had not been made in time due to oversight.
+The judge rejected this contention.

+[111] Mr Grodzinski submits that there is no bright line between paras 10, 11 and 12 of SP 5/01.

+[112] I would dismiss the appeal on this point.
+Paragraph 12 provides a safety valve: it admits of a situation where a late claim may be allowed even though para 11 does not enable that result to be reached.
+Inevitably therefore, the case will also have failed under para 11.
+The first sentence of para 12 is entirely inconsistent with the notion that para 12 provided some new, independent test.
+The question under para 12 is whether an extension of time should be granted g despite the fact of oversight.